 If you’ve read this far, you probably already know how these two apps stack against one another.
 Allow me to summarize quickly.

-List Building essentially works the same with both apps, with PropStream’s extra data and available filter parameters appearing to take the shine in this category.
-You have more control over the criteria you set for the properties you pull.
+List Building essentially works the same with both apps, with PropStream’s extra filter parameters appearing to take a slight lead in this category.
 DealMachine’s only in-app feature within List Builder that some investors might see as a must-have is the ability to draw shapes on the map to pull properties from.
 That allows you to get as granular as you want with your list building.
 All-in-all they’re very close in this category.

 Overall, the lead management in both apps is mostly the same, but DealMachine edges forward a bit here with its additional customization features and global search function.
 Team management is also a bit more robust in DealMachine, and you have greater access to check on your team members’ activity.
 Managing/recruiting drivers would also be easier and more efficient using DealMachine’s platform.
 However, you could get the job done with PropStream by vetting your drivers a little more.

 Marketing Outreach must be another point for DealMachine.
 PropStream offers a few minor features that DealMachine doesn’t, like the ability to make a contact form website within their app and the email campaigns function.
 PropStream doesn’t offer the same level of scrutiny you could have over your mail marketing with DealMachine, with far more mail stats, a mail queue, an issues tab to keep an eye on the status of your mail, and automated multi-step mail campaigns.
-Skip tracing was essentially equal here, but some users might find the disconnected/connected status of phone numbers in DealMachine to be essential for saving time when dialing.
+The skip tracing advantage goes to DealMachine, with owner information available instantly in every lead at no additional cost.

 Written by: Benjy Nichols